GibsonAI/memori/docs/troubleshooting.md

 mem.config.storage.build()  # This creates all required tables
 ```

-2. For MongoDB, ensure the database exists and build schema:
+2. For MongoDB, ensure the database exists and build the schema:
 ```python
 client = MongoClient("mongodb://host:27017/")
 db = client["memori"]  # Database will be created automatically